janimattiellonen/discgolf-diary/2020/Form and technique.md

 If you start with a high reach bach, then the path of the disc is aimed at the ground a few feet before you.
 This will force you to throw the disc with a nose up angle (or adjusting your angle, which will cause a dip in the swinging motion <- my comment).
 Start with a lower reach back to prevent dipping or nose up angles.

+If you need to throw downwards, then try to keep your reachback below your collar bones.

 ### Source

 - [A different way of looking at nose angle.](https://youtu.be/-DE455cUrIU)